RAISING A WHISTLEBLOWING CONCERN

 Should I investigate the concern before I raise it, and what about taking confidential documents?

 We’d caution against taking confidential documents or accessing confidential files to try to strengthen the concerns.
-It could cause you more problems in the long run.
+It could cause you more problems in the long run (do check our webpages on breach of confidence, breach of personal data, and misuse of personal information).

 Should I raise my concern anonymously?